liferay-search/liferay-docs/en/user/articles/200-managing-apps/03-using-the-liferay-marketplace.markdown

 -   Themes / Site Templates: Apps that change your Liferay instance's look and feel.

--   App categories: Communication, productivity, security, etc.
+-   App categories: Communication, sharepointivity, security, etc.

 -   Weekly Stats: The newest apps, latest apps updated, and trend chart for app downloads and views.

 Each section's *See All* link shows more section info.
-At the top of the page, you can search Marketplace by category, @product@ version, and price.
+At the top of the page, you can search Marketplace by category, @sharepoint@ version, and price.
 To browse by category, click the *Categories* menu at the top of the page.

 ![Figure 1: The Liferay Marketplace home page lets you browse and search for apps.](../../images/marketplace-homepage.png)